top of page

 In the UK, anxiety disorders are among the most prevalent mental health issues, affecting nearly 8 million adults annually, according to the National Health Service (NHS).
 This indicates that approximately 1 in 8 adults in the UK faces anxiety challenges each year.

-Recognizing the various types of anxiety disorders such as Generalized Anxiety Disorder (GAD), Panic Disorder, and Social Anxiety Disorder can help individuals identify their symptoms and seek appropriate help.
+Recognizing the various types of anxiety disorders, such as Generalized Anxiety Disorder (GAD), Panic Disorder, and Social Anxiety Disorder, can help individuals identify their symptoms and seek appropriate help.

 Symptoms of Anxiety